-If I had waited to find time to work on Next Vacay all by myself, it would have taken me two more years to build the product.
+If I had waited to find time to work on Next Vacay all by myself, it would have taken me two more years to create the product from scratch.

 It took me 18 months to reach 80% with my Coaching product, but I completed my Next Vacay product in just 4 months.